 MLC graduate students regularly contribute articles for Issues in Lutheran Education.
 This blog shares scholarly writings by Lutheran leaders to stimulate informed discussion about Lutheran schools.
-About 1,700 people subscribe through email, Facebook, and Twitter.
-The most-viewed article of 2021 was Connecting Children and Families to God’s Word Through ECM by Annalies Brander, MS in Educational […]
+Almost 1,800 people subscribe through email, Facebook, and Twitter.
+The most-viewed article of 2022 was Roles of Men and Women: Separating “Can” From “Should” (and Why It Matters) by Dr. […]

 All graduate students must be enrolled in a course to maintain active status.
 EDU6999 Continued Graduate Studies has been created for students who otherwise do not plan to take a course.
 This policy change enables MLC to more accurately serve graduate students and track their progress.